WhatsApp vulnerability allowed spyware to be installed on smartphones

 Several reports over the past few years have indicated that the technology has been used to target journalists and human rights activists.
 Back in 2016, Apple issued an iOS update to patch a security flaw after NSO’s technology was apparently used to target the iPhone of human rights activist Ahmed Mansoor.

 NSO’s core product, Pegasus, is essentially spyware that can scrape email and text messages, track calls, access a device’s location, and activate the phone’s microphone and camera.
-It’s worth noting here that although WhatsApp was used in this instance to distribute Pegasus, WhatsApp messages — which are encrypted — are not thought to have been impacted.
+It’s worth noting that although WhatsApp was used in this instance to distribute Pegasus, WhatsApp messages — which are encrypted — are not thought to have been impacted.

 Timing

-A WhatsApp spokesperson confirmed to VentureBeat that it found the vulnerability in early May, and started issuing a fix to its infrastructure late last week.
+A spokesperson confirmed to VentureBeat that WhatsApp found the vulnerability in early May and started issuing a fix to its infrastructure late last week.
 Though that back-end fix alone should have patched the vulnerability, the company is still recommending that users update WhatsApp to the following latest versions:

 - WhatsApp for Android: v2.19.134